videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/plugins/virtual-background.md

 # Virtual Background (BETA) - Javascript

-Virtual backgrounds allow participants in a video call or meeting to replace their actual background with a digital image or video, which can be either preloaded images or user-uploaded images.
-This feature can be useful for a variety of reasons, such as maintaining privacy by hiding potentially distracting or private elements in the background, reducing visual clutter to help focus on the speaker or content, and adding an element of fun or creativity to a meeting.
+Virtual backgrounds enhance the video call or meeting experience by enabling participants to replace their physical background with a digital image or video.
+This feature offers several benefits, including maintaining privacy, reducing visual distractions, and adding an element of creativity or fun to the meeting.
+Users can choose from preloaded images or upload their own backgrounds.

 :::important

 - Currently, this feature is only available on Google Chrome, Firefox and Brave browser.
 - This feature is in Beta release, so feel free to reach out to us on Discord.
-We'd love to hear feedback from you.
+We'd love to hear your feedback.

 :::